Resilience at work is now recognised as a defining characteristic of employees who deal well with the stresses and strains of the modern workplace.

 The good news is that although some people seem to be born with more resilience than others, those whose resilience is lower can learn how to boost their ability to cope, thrive and flourish when the going gets tough.”
 (Centre for Confidence and Well-Being, 2006)

-How to develop resilience
+How to develop resilience at work

 The ability to cope well with pressure, adversity and uncertainty relies on developing behaviours, thoughts and actions.
 Anyone can learn these habits and create strategies to help increase resilience and hardiness.